mohamed32145/find_your_pool/README.md

 # python_oop
-currently working on this
-rewriting the final project of oop course which was written with java language
+I am currently working on this rewriting the final project of oop course which was written in java language

+goals:
+Buidling simple website using flask connecting to database